Easy Docker Setup for Applications

 docker

-if you can see all the information on how git works and what commands you can use, its installed!
+if you can see all the information on how docker works and what commands you can use, its installed!

 Dockerfile

-a Dockerfile is the docker yaml code in the root of the folder.
+a Dockerfile is the docker YAML code in the root of the folder.
+A Dockerfile is not YAML—it’s its own line-based, declarative syntax.
+People often mix it up with docker-compose.yml

 Here’s mine: